-EcoDataCenter has signed up to be the first data centre firm to deploy chassis-level immersion liquid cooling technology developed by Iceotope with partners Schneider Electric, and Avnet.
+EcoDataCenter has signed up to be the first data center firm to deploy chassis-level immersion liquid cooling technology developed by Iceotope with partners Schneider Electric, and Avnet.

 EcoDataCenter's Sweden colocation facility will lead the way in offering chassis-level immersion cooling technology for customer's hosted IT loads.